appsignal/public_config/dashboards/mongodb/README.md

-# MongoDB magic dashboard
+# MongoDB automated dashboard

 [MongoDB](https://www.mongodb.com/) is a NoSQL, web-scale database that allows easy storage and retrieval of arbitrarily-structured documents.

-When using [the MongoDB integration in the AppSignal for Ruby gem](https://docs.appsignal.com/ruby/integrations/mongodb.html), the MongoDB magic dashboard will appear.
+When using [the MongoDB integration in the AppSignal for Ruby gem](https://docs.appsignal.com/ruby/integrations/mongodb.html), the MongoDB automated dashboard will appear.
 This README uses the existing MongoDB documentation as reference.

-The following graphs are displayed in this magic dashboard:
+The following graphs are displayed in this automated dashboard:

 - [Throughput](#throughput)
 - [Query duration](#query-duration)